kerolloz/04-CS-Second-Term/wireless-communication.md

   answer.
   ```

 - An existing transmitter in your office sends its signal on 2.4-GHz channel 1.
-Supposethat someone in a neighboring office sets up a new wireless router.
-He notices yoursignal on channel 1, so he chooses channel 2 instead.
-Which one of the followingmight adversely affect the wireless operation?
+Suppose that someone in a neighboring office sets up a new wireless router.
+He notices your signal on channel 1, so he chooses channel 2 instead.
+Which one of the following might adversely affect the wireless operation?

   a.
 Co-channel interference
   b.
 Neighboring channel interference